-Keep up to date with the latest news from Victoria University of Wellington.
+Keep up to date with the latest news and research developments from Victoria University of Wellington.

 Dr Gill Greer, an international leader in the field of women’s rights and gender equality, will receive an honorary Doctor of Literature degree from Te Herenga Waka—Victoria University of Wellington during next month’s graduation